 How to Deal with Codependent Parents

 - Set Healthy Boundaries: The best way to deal with codependent parents is to practice what we sometimes call “detaching with love.”
 Setting emotional and physical boundaries is incredibly important to protect yourself.
-These boundaries, rules, and expectations are there to create a shield around you.
+These boundaries, rules, and expectations create a shield around you.
 But also, expressing these boundaries to a codependent parent will show them how to start working on healing.

 - Stop Enabling Them: Unfortunately, many individuals in a codependent relationship enable the abuse without realizing it.
-Remember to stay true and set on your boundaries and voice whenever these boundaries are violated.
+Remember to stay true and set your boundaries and voice whenever these boundaries are violated.
 Take control of your environment and stop enabling their abusive behavior by becoming active in your attempt to heal the relationship.

 - Find Counseling: While family therapy is part of helping your family heal as a unit, that’s not always feasible.
 If your codependent parent isn’t ready for treatment, that doesn’t mean you shouldn’t seek counseling.
-Find a counselor that can help you develop and work on setting boundaries, deal with the situation, and proactively protect yourself with skills to prevent their toxicity from harming you.
+Find a counselor to help you develop and work on setting boundaries, deal with the situation, and proactively protect yourself with skills to prevent their toxicity from harming you.

 We know it’s never easy to deal with codependent parents.
 If you or someone you know is struggling with this, reach out for help.
 At Lighthouse Recovery Institute, our therapists can help you set boundaries, heal from within, and more.
 Protecting yourself from your parent’s hurtful actions and words is vital to living a healthy and substance-free life.
-Reach out for help today and start enjoying life one more time.
+Reach out for help today by calling 866.308.2090 and start enjoying life one more time.